guanghelee/neurips19-certificates-of-robustness/MNIST_exp/README.md

 ### Computing &rho;<sup>-1</sup><sub>r</sub>(0.5)

- * When alpha = a / 100 (a is an integer), we run the following command to compute the corresponding &rho;.
+ * When &alpha; = a / 100 (a is an integer), we run the following command to compute the corresponding &rho;.
 We use a = 80 as an example:

 ```
 python threshold_mnist.py --a 80